fox-archives/infrastructure-old/foundation/readme.md

 ## ansible-remote

-remotely provisions `foundation`. this mainly reconfigures the network (creates a bridged network device), recreates passwords for `root` and `user`, and creates some lxd machine containers. i created the `rotate-screen.service` because i use a monitor that's rotated 90 degrees for troubleshooting when the network is down.
+remotely provisions `foundation`. this prepares system for `lxd` and creates a network interface bridge. i created the `rotate-screen.service` because i use a monitor that's rotated 90 degrees for troubleshooting when the network is down. to do this, `foundation` needs to be accessible at `10.0.0.2` using `foundation.key`

+## distrobuilder

+builds images for use on

 ## usage